jscobie/EmployeeTracker/README.md

 npm install
 ```
 3. You'll then need to configure your MySQL user/password in the server.js file
-4. You will then need to run the following commands in your MySQL server command line to build and populate the database and tables needed:
+4. You will then need to run the following commands in your MySQL server command line to build the database and tables and then seed/populate the tables needed:
 ```
 mysql -u root -p
 SOURCE db/schema.sql